-Thank The Dead Cells
+Blame The Dead Cells

 Most scientists believe the reason our fingers shrivel up in water is thanks to a thick layer of dead keratin cells which is the outer (top) layer of your skin.
 This outer layer of the skin is called the ‘epidermis’ and the inner layer is called the ‘dermis’.
 These two layers of your skin work together to cause the wrinkling.

-It’s All About The Oil
+And The Oil

 Coating the dead keratin is an oily protein based substance called sebum.
 When your skin is in contact with water for a short period of time, this oil on your fingers and toes will eventually be washed off and cannot replenish until the exposure to water has ceased.
 When the oil is gone and the water comes into contact with the dead keratin cells, the cells absorb the water like a sponge which causes the skin to swell up.